 - It will be compulsory that all data breaches which are likely to have a detrimental effect on the data subject are reported to the ICO within 72 hours.

-Here at Mill Green we already have strong Data Protection processes in place but they need to be brought into line with the new regulations.
+Here at Mill Green we already have strong Data Protection processes in place but they have been brought into line with the new regulations.
 We already highly value and protect all of our student, parents and staff data and will continue to do so in the presence of GDPR.

 As a parent/carer you may receive some letters from us regarding GDPR.
 Some of those may be about consent and some about updating your information with us.
 We would appreciate it if you would read all information you receive and send any relevant documents back to the school.

 Please see the information below with regards to updated policies.